top of page

 "What the ...?"
 Indeed, a big disc-on-bow fibula!

 Indeed, a big disc-on-bow fibula!
 An early-medieval type of fibula found along the south-eastern coast of the North Sea.
-Thus in former Frisia as well, which is the northwest of Germany and the Netherlands today.
-Frisia then roughly included the coastal zone stretching from Sincfala in Flanders, up to the River Weser in the region of Ostfriesland in Germany, including the central river lands in the Netherlands.
+Thus also in former Frisia, which was the northwest of modern Germany and the Netherlands.
+Frisia then roughly included the coastal zone stretching from sea-inlet Sincfala in the west of the region of Flanders (Belgium), up to the Lower River Weser in the region of Ostfriesland (Germany,) including the central river area in the Netherlands.

-These big fibulas were high-end status jewellery and, in contrast to other types of (smaller) fibulae, not worn in pairs on, for example, shoulders, but as a single priceless item.
+These big fibulas were high-end status jewellery and, in contrast to other types of (smaller) fibulae, were not worn in pairs on, for example, shoulders, but as a single priceless item.
 The big disc-on-bow fibulas probably closed a beaded string around the neck (Schoneveld & Zijlstra 1999).
-In Frisia, disc-on-bow fibulas have been found especially in the central river area of the River Rhine, in the area called Kennemerland or Kinnlimasiðe, and, above all, in the old pagi 'territories' Austrachia 'eastern island' (current region Oostergo), and Uuistrachia 'western island' (current region Westergo) both in the province of Friesland.
-All these productive sites were part of Frisia during the Early Middle Ages.
-These fibulas are generally dated to the first half of the sixth century.
+In Frisia, disc-on-bow fibulas have been found especially in the central river area of the Lower River Rhine, in the region called Kennemerland, or Kinnlimasiðe in the Old Icelandic language, and, above all, in the old pagi 'territories' Austrachia '(eastern island'), which is the current region of Oostergo, and Uuistrachia ('western island'), which is the current region of Westergo, both in the province of Friesland.
+All these archaeology-wise productive sites were part of Frisia during the Early Middle Ages.
+These types of fibulas are generally dated to the first half of the sixth century.

-“Hold on and wait a minute!” we hear you think, “That is exactly the time when King Hygelac found his peace near Rijnsburg after his plunder-blunder travels in Frisia!”
+"Hold on!
+Wait a minute!" we hear the reader think, "That's exactly the time when King Hygelac found his unforeseen peace near the town of Rijnsburg after his plunder-blunder travels in Frisia!"

 Indeed, it is.
 The plot thickens.

-The most exquisite, cloisonné, disc-on-bow fibula of the Vendel Period ever found, is the one found in the Wijnaldum-Tjitsma terp.
-A terp being an artificial settlement mound made of clay and/or dung; read our manual Making a Terp in 12 Steps.
-The location is near the small village of Wijnaldum in the old pagus Uuistrachia (territory of Westergo).
-The terp itself has been continuously occupied from the second century all through the Early Middle Ages, until around 950 (Kaspers 2016).
+The most exquisite, cloisonné disc-on-bow fibula of the Vendel Period ever found, is the one found in the Wijnaldum-Tjitsma terp.
+A terp being an artificial settlement mound made of clay and/or dung; read our DIY manual Making a Terp in only 12 Steps to learn more about these earthworks.
+The location is near the small village of Wijnaldum in the old pagus 'territory' Uuistrachia.
+The terp itself has been continuously occupied from the second century AD all through the Early Middle Ages, until around the year 950 (Kaspers 2016).
 It was a terp of a single household.
-The fibula was nicknamed Finn's Fibula twenty years ago, in a failed effort to connect it with the famous King Finn son of Folcwald known from, among other, the epic poem Beowulf.
+In a failed effort of Romanticism to connect the fibulae with the famous Finn son of Folcwald, king of Frisia, the fibula was nicknamed Finn's Fibula for a while.

-When looking at the detail and the density of inlays, experts agree it is even more detailed than the jewellery found at Sutton Hoo in England.
+When looking at the level of detail and the density of inlays, experts agree it is even more detailed than the jewellery found at Sutton Hoo in England.
 More than an amazing 300 individual pieces of almandine garnet have been used.
 This makes it also the largest early-medieval inlaid piece of jewellery found in Europe, as far as we know.
-The red almandines originate from Rajasthan, India.
-The mysterious stone from oversea "eorclanstánas ofer ýða ful", as the epic poem Beowulf (quoted above) spot-on described it.
+The red almandines originate from the state of Rajasthan in India.
+The mysterious stone from overseas 'eorclanstánas ofer ýða ful,' as the epic poem Beowulf aptly described it.
 Underneath each tiny piece of almandine, foil of gold was laid.
-The highly qualified craftsmanship is evident too from the very fine spacing of the grid on the foil.
+The highly qualified craftsmanship is evident from the very fine spacing of the grid on the foil, too.
 That way reflecting light even stronger.
-Therefore, when sun rays touch it, making it a true fire-red, shining neck-ring.
+Therefore – when sun rays touch it – it becomes a true fire-red, shining neck-ring.
 Even the bronze stencil to stamp the foil has been found.
-Lastly, the gold content is outstandingly high with 97%, nearly the maximum, and significantly higher than most objects found at Sutton Hoo for example.
+Lastly, the gold content is outstandingly high, with 97% nearly the maximum, and significantly higher than most objects found at Sutton Hoo, for example.

 All in all, a Freyja-worthy ornament.